 We Love Hearing from YOU!

-If you try these Banana Almond Butter Muffins or any other recipe on Suburban Simplicity then don’t forget to rate the recipe and let us know how it went in the comments below, we love hearing from you!
-Better yet, use the hashtag #suburbansimplicity if you make the recipe.
+If you try this Banana Almond Butter Muffins recipe or any other recipe on Suburban Simplicity, then don't forget to rate the recipe and let us know how it went in the comments below.

 - 3-4 medium bananas (about 1⅔ cups mashed)

 - ⅓ cup coconut flour

 - ¾ teaspoon baking powder

 - ⅓ cup ground flaxseeds (optional)

 - 4 ounces chocolate chips or chunks

 - Line a muffin pan with paper liners or coat with coconut oil, then preheat the oven to 350ºF.

 - In a large bowl or mixer, combine the mashed bananas, eggs, softened coconut oil, vanilla extract, and almond butter until fully combined.